Former chief minister formally reprimanded

 In May 2023 St Pier was cleared of an abuse of parliamentary privilege in relation to the comments.

-During the debate on the report from the States Assembly and Constitution Committee (SACC) in to whether to formally reprimand St Pier, former Chief Minister Peter Ferbrache said he wanted to "give justice to an eminent professional".
+During the debate on the report from the States Assembly and Constitution Committee (SACC) into whether to formally reprimand St Pier, former Chief Minister Peter Ferbrache said he wanted to "give justice to an eminent professional".

-SACC President Carl Meerveld said the process to get to this stage had taken "too long" and apologised on behalf of his committee.
+SACC President Carl Meerveld said the process to get to this stage had taken "too long" and he apologised on behalf of his committee.

 Follow BBC Guernsey on X (formerly Twitter), external and Facebook, external.
 Send your story ideas to channel.islands@bbc.co.uk, external.